darktable-org/dtdocs/content/special-topics/color-management/color-spaces.md

 author: "people"
 ---

 darktable's input images are either RGB files (like JPEGs or TIFFs) or camera RAWs.
-Both store visual information as a combination of primary colours (such as red, green and blue) which together describe a light emission to be later recreated by a display.
+Both store visual information as a combination of primary colors (such as red, green and blue) which together describe a light emission to be later recreated by a display.

 The following image illustrates this concept.